mike-weiner/maw-resources/README.md

 License: GPLv2 or later <br>
 License URI: https://www.gnu.org/licenses/gpl-2.0.html <br>

-This plugin creates a custom post-type called "Resources" to make displaying PDF, PPTX, DOCX, and more file types easy to organize and display them for users to read.
+This plugin creates a custom post-type called "Resources" to make displaying PDF, PPTX, DOCX, and more file types easy to organize and display for users to read.

 ## Description